Today, the gaming industry is twice as big

 Games and sports are entertaining, that’s why we love to play.

 eSports and gaming have a strong growth profile and are considered as “the next big thing” within investing in social infrastructure.
 Games are the new social media.
 The next big movie franchise, theme park or toy line will most likely come from games related to eSports.

 There are around 2,8 billion active gamers in the world.
 As example, more than 500 million people played the game "Among Us" in November 2020.
 That's 2.5 times the number of Netflix subscribers, and that's only the stats for this single game.

 Powered by all these active players, gaming is at the forefront of consumer engagement across all sectors.
 And then there is the audience.

-The global live-streaming audience is expected to hit 728,8 million in 2021.
 In October 2020, 45 million people turned in online to watch the League of Legends world championship.
 In comparison, this is about the same number of people that watched the six games of the 2020 NBA Finals on TV.

 eSports organizers have long called for the growing activity to be added to the Olympics.
 Those aspirations got a boost when the 2022 Asian Games in Hangzhou, China, decided to name eSports as a full medal event.